-57 ENERGY REBATE SCHEME
+45 ENERGY REBATE SCHEME

-The Housing and Benefits Manager presented the report which outlined the details of the £150 Energy Rebate Scheme which was to be administered by Council Tax billing authorities, and sought approval for the Discretionary Payment Scheme.
+The Housing and Benefits Manager introduced the report which outlined details of the £150 Energy Rebate Scheme which was to be administered by Council tax billing authorities.
+The report also sought approval for the Discretionary Payment Scheme policy.